2001-Sat Feb 25 20:51:36 MST 2017

 pain.
 Pain, some may assume, comes with yowling or growling, not with the more subtle changes I’ve described above.

-With those very human limitations in mind, here’s my list of the 10 most overlooked or misunderstood painful maladies in
+With those very human limitations in mind, here’s my list of the 10 most overlooked or misunderstood painful maladies in cats:

 1. Cat bite abscesses.
 When a cat starts to limp, most owners tend to think about strains and sprains as a result of all that feline athleticism.
 What most cat owners don’t realize is that cats rarely injure themselves in this way.
 Cars,